MotasemZiad/tkinter_calculator/README.md

 # Calculator
-A powerful calculator with multiple themes using python [tkinter](https://docs.python.org/3/library/tkinter.html) GUI package.
+A powerful calculator with multiple themes using python [tkinter](https://docs.python.org/3/library/tkinter.html) GUI package which is the standard Python interface to the Tcl/Tk GUI toolkit.

 ## Operations:
 - Addition